skylatian/nvidia-bot-custom-readme-files/Nvidia Sniper by skylatian#0375.md

 - Select the card to monitor, and it'll periodically refresh a webpage in Firefox checking for stock.
 - You need to change your info still, but test it first.
 Move along to the next step for some tricks.

-### **Test it!**
+### Adding Info
+- More info can be found [here](https://github.com/philippnormann/nvidia-sniper#configuration) at the creator's repo

-Open customer.json again:
+- Open customer.json again:

 *ONLY CHANGE TEXT WITHIN QUOTES " "*

 - Put in your address.
+I reccomend leaving your payment info out until you confirm everything is working smoothly.

+### Testing
 - Select an rtx-2060-super to make sure everything is working.
 Nvidia will likely suggest a modified address, use that to streamline the process (for example, they prefer `Drive` to be `Dr`).
-Continue to modify your address until the suggestion disappears when the bot is run again.
+Continue to modify your address in `customer.json` until the suggestion disappears when the bot is run again.
 If it’s not there in the first place, congratulations, you’ve pleased the gods.
 Have a cake :birthday:
 - Once the process gets to a screen that looks like the screenshot below without interruption, you're all set!
 Put your payment info in `customer.json` now and get ready for launch!

     <img src="verify-order.png" width="600">

-### Entering your information
-- more info can be found [here](https://github.com/philippnormann/nvidia-sniper#configuration) at the creator's repo

 ### **Updating**

 **MOVE any modifed files out of `nvidia-sniper`**(customer.json mainly) THEY WILL GET REMOVED in the update process